aRcHmaGe333/RATT/README.md

 ## What It Is

-RATT continuously pulls in items worth reviewing.
-Multiple large language models review each item independently, from different angles.
+RATT is a system that continuously pulls in items worth reviewing.
+Multiple large language models then review each item independently, from different angles (points of view).
 The system generates a synthesis comparing their reviews: where they align, where they split, what evidence grounds each perspective.
+They review each other's review and discuss about improvements for a few rounds, then produce updated versions.

 All reviews stay public, timestamped, and versioned.
 When new information arrives, reviews update.
 Historical versions remain archived.